The salaries of Tom Holland and other Spider-Man actors - ExBulletin

 It’s not hard to believe that the smart and savvy 16-year-old who played Doogie Howser would become one of the highest paid actors on television.
 In his final season on the air, Neil Patrick Harris won approximately $ 400,000 per episode of the hit CBS sitcom “How I Met Your Mother”.
 His winning streak in show business has continued since then.

-Harris went on to star in the Netflix series “A Series of Unfortunate Events”, and he is expected to star in another Netflix offering, “Uncoupled”, created by Darren Star of “Sex and the City” fame.
+Harris went on to star in the Netflix series “A Series of Unfortunate Events”, and he is expected to star in another Netflix offering, “Uncoupled,” created by Darren Star of “Sex and the City”.
 It also appears in the new version, “The Matrix Resurrections ”, and has a role in“ The unbearable weight of massive talent, ”which will be released on April 22 and will star Nicolas Cage.

 From television to Broadway, movies and book deals, Neil Patrick Harris currently enjoys an estimated net worth of $ 50 million.